 Apple has released new operating systems for its mobile devices and Macs and updated products at the annual WorldWide Developer Conference in San Francisco.

-Apple’s release of iOS 7 comes with a new user interface, features and apps.
+Apple’s release of iOS 7 comes with a new user interface, buy more about features and apps.

 The new user interface has been redesigned to utilise the entire screen, making the screen appear bigger.